 The port of Neustädter Hafen is located on the left side of the Weser river and specialises in breakbulk, which is any type of cargo that does not fit in a shipping container.
 These include steel products such as pipes, timber, machinery and machine parts.
 Components for wind turbines and paper rolls for the paper industry are brought ashore here.
 A small number of containers also pass through Neustädter Hafen.
 Its proximity to the Bremen Cargo Distribution Center means that goods do not have to be transported far.

 The Weserhafen port in Hemelingen is the furthest inland of the eight ports.
 It is purely a river port and does not accommodate large sea-going vessels as they would be unable to pass under the bridges downstream in central Bremen or through the lock at the Weser barrage.
 The port complex is relatively new, having been built in 1968.
-It specialises in the transport of steel, other metals, scrap, sand and gravel to inland destinations as well as coal for the nearby Hemelingen coal-fired power plant.
+It specialises in the transport of steel, other metals, scrap, sand and gravel to inland destinations.

 And that is it – all of the eight ports with sea freight transshipment operations in the federal state of Bremen.
 Further details about the individual ports can be found here: bremenports.

 Classic cars are collectors' pieces and investments.
 Anyone who wants one can call on the services of Michael Esin: his company, LPL Automotive, sources classic cars all over the world and brings them to his customers' preferred locations, via the Bremerhaven container terminal.Learn more

 Urban, sustainable and multi-storey – is that what the urban logistics facility of the future look like?
 We are talking to Markus Meyer, Head of Northern Germany for Goodman, the property developers.Learn more